 In a nutshell, fat shaming is bigotry based on bodies that you know nothing about.
 It’s a bully tactic wherein you attempt to denigrate someone to feel shame, embarrassment, or unworthiness about their body.
 It’s commonly expressed by joking, mocking or in bullying overweight/obese people and involves insulting rhetoric about their appearance.

-If the people doing the fat shaming were actually encouraging of people’s health, they would be more useful in helping people lose weight.
-It’s my opinion, however, that people who fat shame have no interest whatsoever in health.
+If the people doing the fat shaming were actually encouraging people’s health, they would be more useful in helping people lose weight.
+It’s my opinion, however, that people who fat-shame have no interest whatsoever in health.

 Also, claiming sugar is toxic makes no sense since some of the world’s healthiest and leanest people eat plenty of carbs.
 The claim also defies human evolution since we’ve been seeking out and relishing the deliciousness of honey for almost two million years.
 Eating sugar is in our DNA.